spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 In general, a Deck stage has these elements:

-- A `StageConfig` React component
+- A `StageConfig` React component.
-    - This component wraps `FormikStageComponent` and refers to the React `StageForm` component
+    - This component wraps `FormikStageComponent` and refers to the React `StageForm` component.
-- A `StageForm` React component
+- A `StageForm` React component.
-    - This component provides a set of `FormikFormField` components that encapsulate the configuration options for your stage
+    - This component provides a set of `FormikFormField` components that encapsulate the configuration options for your stage.
-- A (optional) `validate` function
+- A (optional) `validate` function.
     - The `validate` function validates a stage configuration.
-When added to a stage object, `validate` is called whenever input changes in the config form
+When added to a stage object, `validate` is called whenever input changes in the config form.
-- A Stage object that encapsulates the previous components
+- A Stage object that encapsulates the previous components.
-    - This object is passed to the plugin config object and registered when Deck starts
+    - This object is passed to the plugin config object and registered when Deck starts.

 You can define more than one stage per plugin.
 When you're ready to register your plugin and test in Deck, add all your stages to the `stage` field in your